thelink2012/modloader/doc/readme/Readme.txt

         And all content from any CLEO folder found (like modloader/nome do mod/CLEO/...) will get copied to the CLEO folder in the base game dir.

         PS: The files with extension .cleo and .fxt will get handled by modloader instead of CLEO because of technicals reasons.

-    [*] ASI Plugins (.asi)
-        ASI mods still have a limited used in modloader, they will fail to work if they need to touch any external file while the game is running.
-That will be fixed in the future.

     [*] File mixing
         When it comes to data files (.dat, .cfg,. ide, .ipl) modloader will work in a interesting way.